 There are several services that can do this for you, such as Yotpo, TrustPilot, BazaarVoice and a host of others ranging from simple API site integration to full multi-campaign level social positioning strategies.

-These software services also have a considerable range in cost, so evaluating your ROI beforehand is an important component to selecting a service.
+These software services also have a considerable range in cost, so evaluating your ROI beforehand is an important component of selecting a service.

-Regardless of the type of ratings service you select and how you choose to implement it, there is no denying the power of leveraging social proof in your reviews and ratings as a strong tool in your online conversion funnel.
-At the end of the day consumers trust other consumers trust, and the value of that concept cannot be underestimated.
+Regardless of the type of rating service you select and how you choose to implement it, there is no denying the power of leveraging social proof in your reviews and ratings as a strong tool in your online conversion funnel.
+At the end of the day, consumers trust other consumers' trust, and the value of that concept cannot be underestimated.

 Have an opinion on this?
 Let me know!
 Seriously, we love talking about this stuff!